Contains inescapable spoilers for both Dickensian and a number of Charles Dickens’ novels.

 Dickensian continues at irregular evening times on BBC One and the episodes so far are available on BBC iPlayer.

 [Image description and credit: Head and shoulders shot of a young Amelia Havisham (Tuppence Middleton) in front of a dark wooden cabinet, holding a glass of red wine and looking into the distance on her right.
 Her hair is lightly pinned and she wears a beige and brown vertical striped off-the-shoulder top/dress with a delicate necklace that has four pearl-like beads along the chain and three darker jewels hanging below.
 From episode eight (13/1/2016).
-By Lee Daniel, credited to BBC/Red Planet Productions and shared under fair dealing.]
+By Lee Daniel, credited to BBC/Red Planet Productions.]